larytet/MyPerfectThings/multimodal-transit-planner.md

 **Key gap:** No mainstream global app lets you say "I own an e-scooter, comfortable range X km, speed Y km/h" and get optimized mixed routes.
 Citymapper comes closest but still doesn't expose range/speed parameters for personal vehicles.

+**Updates and additional apps (researched August 2026):**

+- **Citymapper** — Acquired by Via Transportation (2023), still active.
+In 2026 launched AI-powered journey planning ("Citymapper CLUB") with personalized recommendations based on historical preferences and AI-generated trade-off summaries (speed/cost/walking/reliability).
+Closer to personalization but still addresses preferences, not vehicle physics.
+The core gap remains.
+- **Transit App** — Added elevation-sensitive routing (avoids uphill legs unexpectedly) — directly relevant to e-scooter range on hills.
+In-app unlock and payment for shared scooters/bikes in ~10 cities (Chicago, Toronto, Montreal, Detroit, Minneapolis).
+Still no owned-vehicle range/speed profile.
+- **Trafi** — Now primarily a B2B white-label MaaS platform (acquired by Enghouse, April 2025); not a standalone consumer app.
+City-branded deployments (e.g., Jelbi for Berlin) show real-time availability + battery range for *shared* scooters (Voi, Lime, Bolt) but not personally-owned vehicles.
+Effectively inaccessible as a global consumer product.
+- **Metropia** (not previously listed) — MaaS intermodal planner with first/last mile integration; personalization based on walking/biking speed preferences.
+B2B city-contract platform, not a standalone consumer app.
+Relevant as a benchmark for what cities are deploying.
+- **Magic Earth** (not previously listed) — OpenStreetMap-based, privacy-first (no account, no tracking), offline maps.
+Has vehicle profiles for car/bike/walk but no transit integration and no e-scooter mode.
+Niche: privacy-focused users; doesn't solve the multimodal problem.

 **Monetization:**
 - Freemium with saved vehicle profiles
 - Partnership with transit agencies to surface underused stops